ifsfiq/SimpleTodo/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- Some challenges that I have encountered while building this app was that I had trouble setting up Android Studio because the tutorial and the actual tool were different because they were different versions.
-I also had trouble logging into github from Android Studio.
-I solved all of these challenges by using Google and reading the comments on the Youtube videos.
+- Some challenges that I have encountered while building this app was that I had trouble setting up Android Studio because the tutorial's version and my version were different.
+I solved this challenge by using Google.
+I also struggled with submitting the project to Github.
+I solved this problem by updating Github and using a personal token.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [yyyy] [name of copyright owner].

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.